 - a UNIX-like Operating System

-- Python 2.6 or greater
+- Python 2.7 or greater but NOT Python 3

 - cairocffi

-- Django 1.4 or greater
+- Django 1.9

-- django-tagging 0.3.1 or greater
+- django-tagging 0.4.3 (not django-taggit yet)

 - pytz

+- scandir

 - fontconfig and at least one font package (a system package usually)

 - A WSGI server and web server.
+Popular choices are:

+- Apache with mod\wsgi

-Popular choices are: Apache with mod_wsgi gunicorn with nginx uWSGI with nginx
+- gunicorn with nginx

+- uWSGI with nginx

-Additionally, the Graphite webapp and Carbon require the whisper database library which is part of the Graphite project.
+Additionally, the Graphite webapp and Carbon require the Whisper database library which is part of the Graphite project.